JakeSteam/blog-programming/_posts/2018-12-21-how-to-get-a-verified-tag-on-your-github-organizations-page.md

 ## Verifying

-Go back to your GitHub domain verification tab (or renavigate to it), and click the “Verify” button.
+Go back to your GitHub domain verification tab (or renavigate to it), and click the "Verify" button.
 Whilst DNS propagation can take up to 72 hours, with a service like Cloudflare this is almost instant.

 Congratulations, your domain is now verified!
 Developers using your libraries are now certain that they are yours.

-In addition to the verified tag, you can now view your member’s email addresses (so long as they are at your domain).
-For example, if a user has multiple emails registered, and one of them is at your domain, you’ll now be able to see that email!
+In addition to the verified tag, you can now view your member's email addresses (so long as they are at your domain).
+For example, if a user has multiple emails registered, and one of them is at your domain, you'll now be able to see that email!

-Note that all members with “Owner” role are emailed to notify them of this change:
+Note that all members with "Owner" role are emailed to notify them of this change:

 [![](/wp-content/uploads/2018/12/email.png)](/wp-content/uploads/2018/12/email.png)